Manchester United youngsters Di'Shon Bernard, Ethan Laird and Dylan Levitt to start in Astana

 "If our young players are going to learn to play in these European games, I think this is a great start for them," he said.

-"It's the right challenge for these boys now and I think it's going to be a good game of football."
+"It's the right challenge for these boys now and it's going to be a good game of football.
+It's hard with the young kids to give them enough games against men, professional games.

+"We've got the EFL Trophy and for me this is a great chance for me to see them all together."

-Solskjaer has confirmed Grant will make only his second appearance in goal for United since joining from Stoke in 2018.
+The average of United's predominantly youthful side by the inclusion of veteran goalkeeper Grant, with Solskjaer confirming the 36-year-old will make only his second appearance for the club since joining from Stoke in 2018.

-He said: "For a manager like me to have Lee to call upon it's fantastic he has a world-class attitude.
+"For a manager like me to have Lee to call upon is fantastic, he has a world-class attitude," Solskjaer said.

 "He's probably the fittest of the goalkeepers, he always does extra.
 He's a 36-year-old going on 26.
 I've got the perfect goalkeeping department."

-Solskjaer has also suggested 19-year-old defender Max Taylor will make his debut for United after recovering from testicular cancer.
+Solskjaer also suggested 19-year-old Max Taylor will make his Manchester United debut after recovering from testicular cancer.

+Taylor was diagnosed with testicular cancer in October 2018 and a CT scan later revealed the disease had spread to his abdomen, the lymph nodes in his abdomen and his lungs.

+The defender underwent immediate treatment including surgery and a nine-week course of chemotherapy at the Christie Hospital in Manchester, which proved to be successful.